tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 > ["A digital product is never finished"](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/)

-### 3 ways to use a Utopia spacing palette in Figma

-There are no instructions here, since I didn't mess around too much with this.
-I went with the default spacing palette and added some custom space pairs, that's it.
-For this website, it worked alright.
-A decent balance between constraint and freedom.
+### Introduce Utopian spacing

-With all of these methods, consider using auto-layout whenever You can: it can help keep things simple and is straightforward to implement with grid and flexbox.
+-   Pick a method below -- A, B or C -- and make all the spaces, nooks and crannies in your design Utopian.
+Whichever You choose, consider using auto-layout whenever You can: it can help keep things simple and is straightforward to implement with grid and flexbox.

 A. Just do it by hand